cpenas94/ActiveDirectoryLab/README.md

 ## Overview

-This repository contains the documentation for setting up and configuring an Active Directory (AD) environment on Windows Server.
-The setup demonstrates the manual installation and configuration of Active Directory Domain Services (AD DS) and includes information about the setup process and configuration steps.
+This repository provides documentation for setting up and configuring an Active Directory (AD) environment on Windows Server.
+The setup showcases the manual installation and configuration of Active Directory Domain Services (AD DS) and includes detailed steps for the setup process.

 ## Installation

 ### Prerequisites

-- **Oracle VM VirtualBox**: Virtualization software used to create a virtual machine.
+- **Oracle VM VirtualBox**: Virtualization software used to create and manage virtual machines.
-- **Windows Server ISO**: The installation media for Windows Server.
+- **Windows Server ISO**: Installation media for Windows Server.
 - **Windows Server License**: Use the evaluation version if available.

 ### Steps

 1. **Create a Virtual Machine**:
-   - Set up a new virtual machine in Oracle VM VirtualBox with the Windows Server ISO attached.
+   - Set up a new virtual machine in Oracle VM VirtualBox.
+   - Attach the Windows Server ISO to the virtual machine.

 2. **Install Windows Server**:
-   - Boot the VM with the installation media and select **Custom** installation for a clean setup.
+   - Boot the VM from the installation media.
+   - Select **Custom** installation to perform a clean setup.

 3. **Configure the Local Server**:
    - Set a static IP address for the server.